iptracej-education/OMSA/README.md

 ## MS Thesis
-**The MS Thesis: "The Neuro-Symbolic Auditor**
+**The MS Thesis: "The Neuro-Symbolic Auditor** Graph-Augmented Neuro-Symbolic Vulnerability Detection in Linux KernelsGraph-Augmented Neuro-Symbolic Vulnerability Detection in Linux Kernels

-Graph-Augmented Neuro-Symbolic Vulnerability Detection in Linux KernelsGraph-Augmented Neuro-Symbolic Vulnerability Detection in Linux Kernels
+- Have architected and developed a closed-loop security agent.

-Have architected a closed-loop security agent.
-I didn't just train a model; I built a Graph-RAG system that retrieves context, generates hypotheses using a fine-tuned 72B model, and validates them using formal methods.
-It achieved 95% precision on the test set, eliminating the hallucination problem common in standard LLMs."
+- Not just train a model, but built a Graph-RAG system that retrieves context, generates hypotheses using a fine-tuned 72B model, and validates them using formal methods.
+It achieved 95% precision on the test set, eliminating the hallucination problem common in standard LLMs.

 ## The PhD Extension: "The Autonomous Architect"

 Theme: Evolution & Discovery Goal: Move from "Checking known bugs" to "Discovering unknown bugs" and "Self-Healing."

-This is what gets you the Principal title because it defines the future roadmap.
-Title: Autonomous Evolution of Security Contracts via Adversarial Reinforcement Learning
+**Title: Autonomous Evolution of Security Contracts via Adversarial Reinforcement Learning**
 - The Leap beyond MS: From Static to Dynamic (The Mutation Engine): Instead of just training on GitHub history (Past), you use an "Attacker Model" to generate new theoretical exploits (Future) and train your Defender against them.
 - From Manual to Automatic (Contract Mining): Instead of hand-writing the "Balance Power" rule, you use Unsupervised Learning (NLP) to read 10 years of git logs and infer the rules automatically ("I notice developers always call Y after X... that must be a rule").
 - From Local to Global: You scale the Knowledge Graph from "One Driver" to the "Entire Kernel Ecosystem," tracking dependencies across subsystems.